ooshyun/ooshyun.github.io/_posts/cs224n/2021-09-27-CS224N-W4-Machine-Translation-Sequence-to-Sequence-And-Attention.md

 <p>
     <img src="/assets/images/post/cs224n/w4/nmt/nmt-encoder.png" width="300" height="450" class="projects__article__img__center">
     <p align="center">
     <em class="projects__img__caption"> Reference.
-Standford CS224n, 2021, Figure : Example of a Seq2Seq encoder network.
+Stanford CS224n, 2021, Figure : Example of a Seq2Seq encoder network.
 This model may be used to translate the English sentence "whatis your name?"
 Note that the input tokens are read in reverse.
 Note that the network is unrolled; each column is a timestep and each row is a single layer, so that horizontal arrows correspond to hidden states and vertical arrows are LSTM inputs/outputs.</em>
     </p>
 </p>